Do Go On - 206 - Dungeons and Dragons

 My Chinese druid says, oh, Jess, no.

-I'm going to get canceled.
+I'm going to get cancelled.

 That's my dream.